lucas-santoni/blog.geographer.fr/content/missing-pelican-plugins-guide.md

 from the readers and update the `context`.
 [Click here to take a look at the generator for the articles](https://github.com/getpelican/pelican/blob/master/pelican/generators.py#L277).
 When he is finished, the generator calls a writer.

-A **writer**, as its name suggets, writes the output directory and transform the in-memory documents that the generator crafted into actual files that ultimately constitutes your website.
+A **writer**, as its name suggests, writes the output directory and transform the in-memory documents that the generator crafted into actual files that ultimately constitutes your website.
 Pelican ships with a single writer, [see it here](https://github.com/getpelican/pelican/blob/master/pelican/writers.py#L19).